nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 [![hacs][hacsbadge]][hacs]
 [![GitHub Release][releases-shield]][releases]

-Home Assistant custom component for controlling Midea dehumidifieres on local network
+Home Assistant custom component for controlling Midea dehumidifieres on local network.

 ## Installation instruction

 ### HACS
 The easiest way to install the this integration is with [HACS](https://hacs.xyz/).
 First, install [HACS](https://hacs.xyz/docs/setup/download) if you don't have it yet.
-In Home Assistant go to `HACS -> Integrations`, click on `+ Explore & Download Repositories` and search for `Midea Dehumidifier (LAN)` and click download.
+In Home Assistant, go to `HACS -> Integrations`, click on `+ Explore & Download Repositories`, search for `Midea Dehumidifier (LAN)`, and click download.

-Once installed, you can add it in the Home Assistant by going to `Configuration -> Devices & Services`, clicking `+ Add Integration` and searching for `Midea Dehumidifier (LAN)` or, using My Home Assistant service, you can click on:
+Once the integration is installed, you can add it to the Home Assistant by going to `Configuration -> Devices & Services`, clicking `+ Add Integration` and searching for `Midea Dehumidifier (LAN)` or, using My Home Assistant service, you can click on:

 [![Add Midea Dehumidifier (LAN)][add-integration-badge]][add-integration]

-### Manual
+### Manual installation
-1. Update Home Assistant to version 2021.12 or newer
+1. Update Home Assistant to version 2021.12 or newer.
-2. Clone this repository
+2. Clone this repository.
-3. Copy the `custom_components/midea_dehumidifier_lan` folder into your Home Assistant's `custom_components` folder
+3. Copy the `custom_components/midea_dehumidifier_lan` folder into your Home Assistant's `custom_components` folder.

 ### Configuring
-1. Add `Midea Dehumidifer (LAN)` integration via UI
+1. Add `Midea Dehumidifer (LAN)` integration via UI.
 2. Enter Midea cloud username and password.
 Those are the same used in NetHome Plus mobile application.
 3. The integration will discover dehumidifiers on local network(s).
 4. If a dehumidifer is not automatically discovered, but is registered to the cloud account, user is prompted to enter IPv4 address of the dehumidifier.